 Apart from regular exercise, a healthy diet plays a vital role in improving your performance on a bike.
 Proper nutrition is essential to maintain optimal energy levels, and a balanced diet rich in carbohydrates, protein, and healthy fats can help you go an extra mile.
 Remember to hydrate yourself adequately, both during and after rides, to prevent fatigue and cramps.
 Finally, getting enough rest and sleep is vital to allow your body to recover and recharge.
 By prioritizing these aspects of your life, you can improve your endurance levels and enjoy faster and more enjoyable rides on your mountain bike.

-Related Post: How to Remove a Mountain Bike Chain: A Step-by-Step Guide for Cyclists
+Related Post: How to Adjust Front Suspension on a Mountain Bike: A Comprehensive Guide

 Practice on technical terrain for faster descents